piotrwicijowski/secret-santa/03_azure_functions/README.md

 ## Cognitive Service

 We need to create "Cognitive Services" to use Bing Search API to find images with gifts.
-To do so, add a new resource of type.
-"Cognitive Services".
+To do so, add a new resource of type: "Cognitive Services".
 If you are not sure how to add a resource, look at the beginning of this tutorial to see how you have created Azure Function resource.

 ![](screenshots/cog1.PNG?raw=true "Cognitive Service")

-Set a unique name, select a location, you choose **S0** pricing tier this is enough for our needs.
+Set a unique name, select a location (West Europe), you choose **S0** pricing tier this is enough for our needs.
 The resource should be created quickly.
-When it is ready, you should see its key and endpoint.
+When it is ready, you can go to the resource and you should see its key and endpoint.

 ![](screenshots/cog2.PNG?raw=true "Cognitive Service")